japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-KafkaSource.md

 == [[KafkaSource]] KafkaSource

-`KafkaSource` is a <<spark-sql-streaming-Source.adoc#, streaming source>> that <<getBatch, generates DataFrames of records from one or more topics in Apache Kafka>>.
+`KafkaSource` is a <<spark-sql-streaming-Source.md#, streaming source>> that <<getBatch, generates DataFrames of records from one or more topics in Apache Kafka>>.

-NOTE: Kafka topics are checked for new records every link:spark-sql-streaming-Trigger.adoc[trigger] and so there is some noticeable delay between when the records have arrived to Kafka topics and when a Spark application processes them.
+NOTE: Kafka topics are checked for new records every link:spark-sql-streaming-Trigger.md[trigger] and so there is some noticeable delay between when the records have arrived to Kafka topics and when a Spark application processes them.

 `KafkaSource` uses the <<metadataPath, streaming metadata log directory>> to persist offsets.
-The directory is the source ID under the `sources` directory in the <<spark-sql-streaming-StreamExecution.adoc#checkpointRoot, checkpointRoot>> (of the <<spark-sql-streaming-StreamExecution.adoc, StreamExecution>>).
+The directory is the source ID under the `sources` directory in the <<spark-sql-streaming-StreamExecution.md#checkpointRoot, checkpointRoot>> (of the <<spark-sql-streaming-StreamExecution.md, StreamExecution>>).

 [NOTE]
 ====
-The <<spark-sql-streaming-StreamExecution.adoc#checkpointRoot, checkpointRoot>> directory is one of the following:
+The <<spark-sql-streaming-StreamExecution.md#checkpointRoot, checkpointRoot>> directory is one of the following:

 * `checkpointLocation` option

-* <<spark-sql-streaming-properties.adoc#spark.sql.streaming.checkpointLocation, spark.sql.streaming.checkpointLocation>> configuration property
+* <<spark-sql-streaming-properties.md#spark.sql.streaming.checkpointLocation, spark.sql.streaming.checkpointLocation>> configuration property
 ====

-`KafkaSource` <<creating-instance, is created>> for *kafka* format (that is registered by link:spark-sql-streaming-KafkaSourceProvider.adoc#shortName[KafkaSourceProvider]).
+`KafkaSource` <<creating-instance, is created>> for *kafka* format (that is registered by link:spark-sql-streaming-KafkaSourceProvider.md#shortName[KafkaSourceProvider]).

 .KafkaSource Is Created for kafka Format by KafkaSourceProvider image::images/KafkaSource-creating-instance.png[align="center"]

 [[schema]]
-`KafkaSource` uses a <<spark-sql-streaming-kafka-data-source.adoc#schema, predefined (fixed) schema>> (that <<spark-sql-streaming-KafkaSourceProvider.adoc#sourceSchema, cannot be changed>>).
+`KafkaSource` uses a <<spark-sql-streaming-kafka-data-source.md#schema, predefined (fixed) schema>> (that <<spark-sql-streaming-KafkaSourceProvider.md#sourceSchema, cannot be changed>>).

 `KafkaSource` also supports batch Datasets.